|

 "How's it going, Malta?"
 Johnson asked at his side, also hefting a new battle rifle.

 "Field of fire on that bulkhead," Johnson yelled as they neared a sliding door on the bridge.
-"Soon as that door opens….let 'em have it!"
+"Soon as that door opens

 The Master Chief stood to one side of the door as it burst open.
 Elites and Grunts boiled out, and he began firing.